7Block Labs

 Closing thought

-x402 lets your API monetize like a utility—one HTTP request at a time—with open, composable infrastructure rather than proprietary accounts and keys.
-With a small middleware change and a client wrapper, you can pilot pay‑per‑call within days, then iterate into dynamic pricing and agent‑native commerce as your needs grow. (github.com)
+x402 lets you turn your API into a utility, charging one HTTP request at a time.
+It’s all about using open, composable infrastructure instead of dealing with proprietary accounts and keys.
+With just a quick tweak to your middleware and a client wrapper, you can get started with pay-per-call in just a few days.
+From there, you can easily move into dynamic pricing and agent-native commerce as your needs evolve.
+Check it out on GitHub!

 References and specs cited